MrFerl/goblinworld/Obsidian Vault/Races/Docile goblin.md

 # Babies

 When a baby goblin is born the mother is usually allowed to take a break for one month to look after it.
 Usually the mother will feed them spiced silver young thus the generational cycle of spiced silver addiction continues.
 Presumably if a goblin is never exposed to spiced silver in this way they may never suffer the effects of brain fog nor will they go feral.
-Typically the baby is then given the "matron goblin".
+Typically the baby is then given to the "matron goblin" where they are cared for until maturity.

 ## Eunuch Goblin